Dhakam: Cast

 Other supporting roles are played by Major Sundarrajan, Pandari Bai, Rajakokila, Renuka Parvathi and Jayaseelam.

 Production

 Dhakam, the directorial debut of Babu Nanthankode, was conceived by him and T. Vaiyadurai while they were working at the staff of the Madras Film Institute.
 It was produced by Janakiraman under the banner Kavya Chitra.
 The screenplay was written by K. K. Raman, based on the story of Nanthankode and Vaiyadurai; the latter also handled the cinematography.
-Shooting took place in 1972, primarily at Gandhigram, Tamil Nadu.
+P. S. Nivas worked as assistant cinemotographer Shooting took place in 1972, primarily at Gandhigram, Tamil Nadu.
 The final cut of the film measured 144 minutes.

 Soundtrack

 The soundtrack was composed by M. B. Sreenivasan, while Bharati and Poovai Senguttuvan were the lyricists.
 The songs "Vanam Namadhu Thanthai" and "Bharata Samudayam" attained popularity.